-In other words, rather than reacting to an external factor, Company A would have gotten more bang from its marketing buck through gaining a better understanding of its clientele and then creating content to demonstrate that understanding.
+In other words, rather than reacting to an external factor, Company A would have gotten more bang for its marketing buck by gaining a better understanding of its clientele and then creating content to demonstrate that understanding.

 But reactive marketing is not always better.
 In addition to the potential of coming in second-best to a competitor’s marketing efforts, even the most successful reactive marketing strategy can reach a plateau.
 This, in turn, can lead to a mad scramble for yet another market or content strategy to attract and retain customers.

 So, while proactive marketing requires a great deal of up-front and ongoing effort, it yields many of the following advantages.